goten1340/Django-University/README.md

 # Django-University Showcasing my knowledge of displaying and setting the value types of certain atrributes.
+I also learned how to set a breakpoint to go step by step to see any errors and to catch it.